finbourne/lusid-sdk-java-preview/sdk/docs/AggregationApi.md

 <a name="getAggregationOfWeightedInstruments"></a>
 # **getAggregationOfWeightedInstruments**
-> ListAggregationResponse getAggregationOfWeightedInstruments(scope, sortBy, start, limit, inlineRequest)
+> ListAggregationResponse getAggregationOfWeightedInstruments(scope, sortBy, start, limit, inlineAggregationRequest)

 [EXPERIMENTAL] Aggregate data in an inlined portfolio